 Every building you have ever been in was built by a construction worker.
-They follow a strict set of rules and regulations when building any structure to make it up to code.
-However, having the right training manuals and procedures in place when it comes to training construction workers is essential to their safety and the safety of anyone who enters the buildings.
+These workers follow a strict set of rules and regulations when building any structure to make sure it is up to code.
+However, in order to understand these rules and regulations and how to follow them, construction workers need construction training manuals.
+Having the right construction training manuals and procedures in place when it comes to training construction workers is essential to the workers’ safety and the safety of anyone who enters the buildings.

-- Get help if you need it: writing a good manual is not easy and don’t be afraid to ask for help.
+- Get help if you need it: writing a good manual is not easy; don’t be afraid to ask for help.

-- Think about what you want to include: create an outline of what you want in there, such as the knowledge, processes, and even a checklist.
+- Think about what you want to include: create an outline of what you want in the manual, such as the knowledge, processes, and even a checklist.

-- Keep your audience in mind: think about who will be reading your manual; you want it tailored to the type of audience you will have.
+- Keep your audience in mind: think about who will be reading your manual; you want its writing style and contents to be tailored to the type of audience you are writing for.

-- Add a table of contents: this help will help those who will be reading it for the first time know what it’s about, it will also help if any employee needs to go back to a certain section without searching for it.
+- Add a table of contents: this help will help those who will be reading the manual for the first time to know what it’s about.
+It will also help if any employee needs to go back to a certain section without searching for it.

-- Summarize each section: at the end of each section there should be a 1-3 paragraph summary of the section that they just read to recap it.
+- Summarize each section: at the end of each section, there should be a 1-3 paragraph summary of the section that the reader just read to recap it.

 - Provide fall protection